-1. the failure to do any of the following as ordered:

-- a. administer a medication to a student; - b. administer medication within the time designated by the prescribing physician;

-c. administer the specific medication prescribed for a student;

-- d. administer the correct dosage of medication; - e. administer medication by the proper route; and/or f. administer the medication according to generally accepted standards of practice; or

-2. the administration of medication to a student which is not ordered by an authorized prescriber, or which is not authorized in writing by the parent or guardian of such student.
+- (1) the failure to do any of the following as ordered: - (a) administer a medication to a student; - (b) administer medication within one hour of the time designated by the prescribing physician; - (c) administer the specific medication prescribed for a student; - (d) administer the correct dosage of medication; - (e) administer medication by the proper route; and/or - (f) administer the medication according to generally accepted standards of practice; or - (2) the administration of medication to a student which is not ordered by an authorized prescriber, or which is not authorized in writing by the parent or guardian of such student.

-Extracurricular activities means activities sponsored by local or regional Boards of Education that occur outside of the school day, are not part of the educational program, and do not meet the definition of before- and after-school programs and school readiness programs.
+Co-curricular activities means activities sponsored by local or regional Boards of Education that occur outside of the school day, are not part of the educational program, and do not meet the definition of before- and after-school programs and school readiness programs.